DavidMercier/NIMS/doc/python_abaqus.rst

    :scale: 20 %
    :align: center

-   *Figure 3 : Screenshot in Abaqus of the a mesh example used in the FE model.*
+   *Figure 3 : Screenshot in Abaqus of the mesh example used in the FE model.*

 Material properties
 ---------------------------------